bundlewatch/bundlewatch.io/README.md

 </div>

 ## This repo is the bundlewatch.io website
-The BundleWatch app is at https://github.com/bundlewatch/bundlewatch
+The BundleWatch CLI app and Node API is at https://github.com/bundlewatch/bundlewatch

 The BundleWatch service is at https://github.com/bundlewatch/service